facebook/react-native/docs/SignedAPKAndroid.md

 MYAPP_RELEASE_KEY_PASSWORD=*****
 ```

+> If you copy and paste the lines above into your editor, make sure you reformat it so each variable is in a separate line, and remove all trailing spaces as well, or else the process to generate the release APK will fail during signing.

 These are going to be global gradle variables, which we can later use in our gradle config to sign our app.

 > __Note about saving the keystore:__